Numerology Predictions: What the numbers have in store for you in October 2023

 Birthday Number or Root Number: The root number tells you about nature, behaviour, weakness, and strength.
 The date you were born, is your birthday number or lucky number.
 The root number for people born on 1, 10, 19, and 28 is 1.
 The root number for people born on 2, 11, 20, and 29 is 2.
 The root number for people born on 3, 12, 21, and 30 is 3.
 The root number for people born on 4, 13, 22, and 31 is 4.
 The root number for people born on 5, 14, and 23 is 5.
 The root number for people born on 6, 15, and 24 is 6.
 The root number for people born on 7,16, and 25 is 7.
 The root number for people born on 8,17, and 26 is 8.
 The root number for people born on 9, 18, and 27 is 9.

 Life Path Number: This shows the path that you will be walking down in this lifetime.
 It shows your true nature, character, and your karmic debt.
-By adding the day, numerical month, and the year in which you were born and reducing to a single digit you get your life path.
+By adding the day, numerical month, and the year in which you were born and reducing to a single digit, you get your life path number.

 Name Number or Destiny Number: This indicates what you are destined to do in your lifetime.
 It shows your desires are yearning and points to the strengths you should develop to fulfill them.
 Destiny number is calculated by numerically adding the alphabet in your full name (first, middle, and last) by reducing each name to a single digit, then adding up the total and reducing that to a single digit. – 1: A, J, S. 2: B, K, T. 3: C, L, U. 4: D, M, V. 5: E, N, W. 6: F, O, X. 7: G, P, Y. 8: H, Q, Z.9: I, R. This is the only number can be changed, played with, adjusted to make it compatible to other unchangeable numbers.
 We see a lot of people adding or deleting an extra alphabet in their name to make it compatible with their other numbers.